 Combat is just one side of the coin in Star Trek: Alien Domain though with base building and resource management creating the other side of gameplay.
 This is where the more standard elements of the genre begin to show with players controlling their main base of operations and building different structures to generate and store resources but also provide new technologies for your starships in combat.
 While similar to others in the genre Star Trek: Alien Domain does a good job of continuing the Star Trek theme throughout this portion of gameplay to hold the overall experience together.

-Beyond your home base though players in Star Trek: Alien Domain are also encouraged to colonise the stars be creating small colonies and outposts.
-These provide benefits to players but also represent a risk as they can be raided by other Star Trek players which adds a finely balanced risk and reward mechanic to the game.
+Beyond your home base though players in Star Trek: Alien Domain are also encouraged to colonise the stars be creating small colonies and outposts through exploration.
+While these provide benefits to players they also can be a risk due to the ability to be raided by other Star Trek players which adds a finely balanced risk and reward mechanic to the game.

 - Combines PvP and PvE elements together into a single Star Trek experience.